OctopusDeploy/blog/blog/2024-07/kubernetes-agent-ga/index.md

 Version 1.2.0 of the Kubernetes agent added the ability to specify multiple `agent.serverCommsAddresses` in the Helm values file.
 This allows the agent to connect to HA clusters.

-You can read more details in the [documentation](https://octopus.com/docs/infrastructure/deployment-targets/kubernetes/kubernetes-agent/ha-cluster-support).
+You can read more details in our [documentation about HA cluster support](https://octopus.com/docs/infrastructure/deployment-targets/kubernetes/kubernetes-agent/ha-cluster-support).

 ### Tenant support